Chipboard vs Plywood: Strength, Weight, Price & Uses

 • Doesn’t hold acoustics as well

-• Can have knots in the wood (only found in low-grade plywood), which can make cutting and drilling harder
+• It can have knots in the wood (only found in low-grade plywood), which can make cutting and drilling harder

 • Has a higher environmental impact during construction, making it less environmentally friendly